Draw Ellipse Plot for Groups in PCA in R (2 Examples)

 Sample Data, Add-on Libraries & PCA

-Before we start, you may need to install the packages, factoextra and ggplot2, that we will be using during this tutorial:
+Before we start, you may need to install the packages: factoextra and ggplot2 that will be used in this tutorial:

 install.packages("factoextra") install.packages("ggplot2")